 SNMP: Simple Network Management Protocol This protocol is used for remote maintenance, diagnosis and the protection of networks and hosts.
-SNMP can be used to manage devices that execute an SNMP agent.
-SNMP agent Serves as a so-called provider, i.e.: it provides information about one device to other SNMP management workstations (in our case to zenon with the SNMP driver).
+SNMP can be used to manage devices that execute an SNMP agent. with the SNMP driver).
 These cyclically poll the SNMP agents for information about the corresponding device properties.
 SNMP object Parts of a device accessed by the SNMP agent or modified by an SNMP agent are called SNMP objects.
 MIB Management Information Bases Is a logical database, which contains a group/collection of SNMP objects.
 As different network management services can be used for different device types and protocols, each service has its own MIB.
 OID Object Identifier Is a specific detail information of a SNMP object.
 TCP/IP Transmission Control Protocol / Internet Protocol This is a four layer set of manufacturer-independent, frequently used application and transport protocols.
 Is used by the zenon SNMP driver to read network information via SNMP.
 ICMP Internet Control Message Protocol This protocol sends error and control messages to the participating computers during the transmission process.
 Ping Checks the accessibility of another computer.
 TRAP In SNMP this is a message, which an agent sends to a management system.
 Therefore the occurrence of an event is displayed on the host, where the agent is executed.
 The SNMP service can e.g. be configured in the way, that it sends a trap when receiving an information request that neither contains the correct community name nor an accepted host name for the service.

-3. SNMP32 - Data sheet
+3 Snmp32 - data sheet

 General:

-Driver file name SNMP32.exe
+Driver file name Snmp32.exe

-Driver name SNMP Driver
+Driver name SNMP Treiber

-PLC types Devices supporting SNMP
+PLC types SNMP-compatible devices

-PLC manufacturer SNMP;
+PLC manufacturer SNMP

 Driver supports:

-Protocol SNMP; SNMPv1; SNMPv2c;
+Protocol SNMPv1; SNMPv2c

-Addressing: Address-based x
+Addressing: Address-based Address based

-Addressing: Name-based x
+Addressing: Name-based

-Spontaneous communication x
+Spontaneous communication X

-Polling communication x
+Polling communication X

-Online browsing х
+Online browsing X

-Offline browsing -
+Offline browsing

-Real-time capable -
+Real-time capable

-Blockwrite -
+Blockwrite

-Modem capable -
+Modem capable

-Serial logging -

-RDA numerical -
+RDA numerical

-RDA String -
+RDA String

+Hysteresis X

+extended API

+Supports status bit WR-SUC X

+alternative IP address

 Requirements:

 Hardware PC Standard network card

-Software PC - the Windows "SNMP Trap" service must be installed and started-firewalls must be configured to allow UDP traffic on port 161 and port 162 (or allow snmptrap.exe)
+Software PC - The Windows "SNMP Trap" service must be installed and started - UDP traffic for port 161 and port 162 should be enabled on any firewall (or snmptrap.exe application)

-Hardware PLC -
+Hardware PLC

-Software PLC SNMP-Agent (Server)
+Software PLC SNMP Agent (Server)

-Requires v-dll -
+Requires v-dll

-Platforms:

-Operating systems Windows Vista, 7, 8, 8.1 Server 2008/R2, Server 2012/R2;

-CE platforms -;
+Platforms: Operating systems Windows 10; Windows 7; Windows 8; Windows 8.1; Windows Server 2008 R2; Windows Server 2012; Windows Server 2012 R2; Windows Server 2016

-4. Driver history
+4 Driver history